Modern Slavery Statement for the Financial Year Ended 31st December, 2024

-Introduction from the Managing Director of Beko plc
+Introduction from the Managing Director of Beko PLC, Hotpoint UK Appliances Limited and Hotpoint Ireland

 Our Organisation's structure

-We are a part of the Arcelik A.Ş.
-Group, which was founded in Turkey in 1955.
-Arçelik A.Ş. (the “Parent Company”) has more than 65 years’ experience in consumer durables and is one of the largest household appliance producers in Europe.
+We are part of Beko Europe B.V. (“Beko Europe”), a major European home appliances business established in April 2024 through a joint venture between Arçelik A.Ş. (holding a 75% stake) and Whirlpool Corporation (holding a 25% stake).
+Arçelik A.Ş. (the “Parent Company”) was founded in Turkey in 1955 and has more than 70 years’ experience in consumer durables and is one of the largest household appliance producers in Europe.
 It is also one of the leading home-appliance brands in Turkey, offering extensive and innovative ranges of both home appliances and consumer electronics.

-With its 13 brands and more than 40,000 employees, Arcelik operates in the fields of durable consumer goods and electronics including Research & Development, production, marketing and after-sales support services.
-Our Parent Company has built a global organization network with 30 production facilities in 9 countries and 80 subsidiaries in 52 countries where the Parent Company introduces its products to its consumers.
-In 2022, our Parent Company had a global annual turnover of more than EUR 7.7 billion.
+With its 22 brands and more than 55.000 employees, Arçelik operates in the fields of durable consumer goods and electronics, including Research & Development, production, marketing and after-sales support services.
+Our Parent Company has built a global organisation network with 46 production facilities in 14 countries and 125 subsidiaries in 58 countries, where the Parent Company introduces its products to its consumers.
+In 2024, our Parent Company had a global annual turnover of approximately EUR 11 billion.

 Our ultimate parent company is Koç Holdings A.Ş. (“Koç”).
 Koç was founded in 1926 with its head office situated in Turkey.
 It is Turkey’s biggest industrial and commercial conglomerate and continues to be one of the top 500 largest companies in the world.